 ENERGY SECURITY - During the past decade, strategic energy projects, launched with U.S. support in the South Caucasus, have created long-term development opportunities for most of the nations in the region.
 However, these initiatives have not benefited Armenia due to Turkish and Azerbaijani attempts to isolate Armenia and Artsakh through blockades and other measures.
 Such actions to exclude Armenia from regional projects run counter to stated U.S. policy goals of regional cooperation and economic integration.
-The Assembly, therefore, urges the Subcommittee to utilize all the tools at its disposal to pave the way for Armenia's full involvement in and integration with existing and future energy and development projects in the region.
+The Assembly, therefore, urges the Subcommittee to utilize all tools at its disposal to pave the way for Armenia's full involvement in and integration with existing and future energy and development projects in the region.

-CONCLUSION - Chairwoman Lowey, Ranking Member Rogers, and distinguished Members of the Subcommittee, on behalf of the Armenian American community, I would like to express our sincere gratitude to Congress for its assistance to Armenia and Artsakh.
-Armenian Americans gratefully remember the support the U.S. provided after the 1988 earthquake in Armenia, as Armenia moved boldly toward independence in 1991, during Artsakh's struggle for freedom and democracy, and America's proud record of humanitarian intervention during the 1915 Armenian Genocide.
+CONCLUSION - I would like to express the Assembly's sincere gratitude to Congress for its assistance to Armenia and Artsakh.
+Armenian Americans gratefully remember the support that the U.S. provided after the 1988 earthquake in Armenia, as Armenia moved boldly towards independence in 1991, during Artsakh's struggle for freedom and democracy, through America's proud record of humanitarian intervention during the 1915 Armenian Genocide, and with last year's historic passage of Armenian Genocide resolutions in the House and Senate.
 The enduring and natural bonds that exist between the United States and Armenia are readily apparent in Armenia's ongoing support for America.
 Armenians in Armenia and Artsakh consider the United States a close friend and ally.
 This is a relationship that spans families and generations across the three countries.
 Given its central location, Christian heritage, entrepreneurial spirit, and western value system, Armenia is poised to play a pivotal role in helping the United States achieve its stated policy objectives in the region.
-The Armenian Assembly greatly appreciates your attention to these policy matters and looks forward to working with the distinguished Members of the Subcommittee throughout the remainder of this Congress.
+The Armenian Assembly greatly appreciates your attention to these policy matters and looks forward to working with you.